Puerto Varas The Lakes District, Chile Travel Guide

 Enjoy the majestic panoramas of Lake Llanquihue and Osorno Volcano, a continuous, inspiring backdrop.

-The fusion of traditions defines Puerto Varas city today, offering a special experience.
-German culinary traditions, like baking, sausage-making, and brewing, merged with local ingredients and Mapuche influences.
+The mix of cultures defines Puerto Varas today, offering a distinctive experience.
+German culinary traditions, like baking, sausage-making, and brewing, merged using ingredients from the area and Mapuche influences.